Local Equivalence Problem in Hidden Markov Model: Exponential family of -indexed transition matrices

 The above discussion addresses the equivalence when the initial distribution is fixed to be $P$.
 However, in the asymptotic case, the distribution converges to the stationary distribution $P_{\vec{W}_{\vec{\theta}}}$.
-To address this case, we have the following theorem.
+To address this case, we have the following theorem as the refined version of Theorem \ref{sum-27-3}.

 \if0 We discuss the asymptotic behavior.
 We say that two vectors $\vec{a},\vec{b} \in \mathbb{R}^{l}$ are locally and asymptotically equivalent at $\vec{\theta}_0$ when $\sum_{j=1}^l a^j \frac{\partial }{\partial \theta^j}P^k[\vec{W}_{\vec{\theta}}] \cdot P_{\vec{W}_{\vec{\theta}}}|_{\vec{\theta}=\vec{\theta}_0} =\sum_{j=1}^l b^j \frac{\partial }{\partial \theta^j}P^k[\vec{W}_{\vec{\theta}}] \cdot P_{\vec{W}_{\vec{\theta}}} |_{\vec{\theta}=\vec{\theta}_0}$ for any positive integer $k$. \fi